Obituary of Garry Meadus

 A Private Family Graveside Service for Garry will be held.
-A Celebration of Garry's life will be held at a later date in Edmonton, AB.
-Please check back for updates.
+A Celebration of Garry's life will be held at the NAIT gymnasium in Edmonton, AB on Friday May 12, 2023 at 11:00 AM.

 Donations in memory of Garry may be made to NAIT Foundation. (https://www.nait.ca/giving/how-to-give/donate/donate-online)